T. E. Utley: Journalism

 Utley was an early supporter of Margaret Thatcher and under her leadership he became a consultant to Conservative Central Office.
 He was also one of her speech writers and had an input in her Sermon on the Mound.
 Utley argued that Thatcherism, rather than being a radical deviation from traditional conservatism, was a necessary application of Conservative principles to the problems of an over-powerful state and trade union militancy.

 In 1980 Utley was appointed deputy editor at the Daily Telegraph and in 1985 he began a weekly political column for the paper.
 In 1987 he moved back to The Times, working as the Obituary Editor and as a columnist.
 This latter move was occasioned by a falling-out with Max Hastings, the then editor of The Telegraph, who disagreed with Utley's views on matters relating to Northern Ireland.

 He was appointed a Commander of the Order of the British Empire (CBE) in 1980.

 Personal life

 In 1951 Utley married Brigid Viola Mary (1927–2012), daughter of Dermot Morrah, a Times journalist, Fellow of All Souls College, Oxford, and later Arundel Herald Extraordinary at the College of Arms.
 Utley and his wife had two sons and two daughters.
 One son, Tom, is a columnist for the Daily Mail.

 A chain smoker and heavy drinker, Utley's financial situation was often precarious.
 He died in London on 21 June 1988.

 Assessment

 After Utley's death, The Times acclaimed him as "the most distinguished Conservative journalist of his generation.
 He was an important influence on the thinking of the Tory Party, an intellectual precursor of Thatcherism, and throughout his life a mentor – revered, consulted and endlessly quoted – to the young".
 Margaret Thatcher also paid tribute to Utley:

-Few people have possessed such a complete understanding of the central tenets and principles of Toryism as Peter Utley.
-Certainly no one has articulated them with more eloquence.
-He stood in the tradition of the great Tory philosophers—Hooker, Burke and Lord Salisbury.
-Drawing on that tradition, he delivered powerful and incisive judgments on leading political, social and moral issues over a period of more than forty years.
-Though his range was remarkable, questions affecting the Anglican Church and the unity of the nation always had pride of place in his work.
-He was, quite simply, the most distinguished Tory thinker of our time.